smwesten-usgs/swb2_munge/swbstats/basic_swbstats2_operation.md

 `gross_precipitation___MEAN_2012-01-01_to_2013-12-31__173_by_200.nc`

-`gross_precipitation___SUM_2012-01-01_to_2013-12-31__173_by_200.nc
-`
+`gross_precipitation___SUM_2012-01-01_to_2013-12-31__173_by_200.nc`

 Since the output file covers two calendar years, the output file containing sum of all daily values is a bit hard to interpret, since we commonly report water budget components for monthly or annual date ranges rather than a date range encompassing two complete years.
+Other `swbstats2` option flags (e.g. `--monthly_statistics` or `--annual_statistics`) may be specified to calculate summary output for more appropriate time intervals.

 ## Period output